KULeuven-MICAS/accfg-artifacts/README.md

 cd /repo/snax-mlir/kernels/streamer_matmul
 python3 genbenchmark.py
 ```
-**Explanation:** Compile all binaries for the OpenGEMM system, and run them in a pre-compiled verilator simulation-binary.
+**Explanation:** Compile all binaries for the OpenGEMM system, and run them in a pre-compiled Verilator simulation-binary.

 *~ 15 minutes.*